More <

 • Localized pain -- This is pain found in only one area of your belly.
 It is more likely to be a sign of a problem in an organ, such as the appendix, gallbladder, or stomach.

 • Cramp-like pain -- This type of pain is not serious most of the time.
 It is likely to be due to gas and bloating, and is often followed by diarrhea.
-More worrisome signs include pain that occurs more often, lasts more than 24 hours, or occurs with a fever.
+More worrisome signs include pain that occurs more often, lasts more than 24 hours, or occurs with a fever or rectal bleeding.

 • Colicky pain -- This type of pain comes in waves.
 It very often starts and ends suddenly, and is often severe.
 Kidney stones and gallstones are common causes of this type of belly pain.